fkhan613/-Learning-Laravel-Laragigs/README.md

 ## About TechHub

-TechHub is a web application where users can upload job listings for other software engineers to apply for.
+TechHub is a completely full-stack web application where users can upload job listings for other software engineers to apply for.
 You can create a account, view listings, add listings, edit listings and delete listings of your own.
-Within this application, there is full user authentication provided by built in laravel methods.
+Within this application, there is full user authentication provided by built in laravel methods and users can regiter and login seamlessly.

 ![image](https://user-images.githubusercontent.com/101340703/196815765-7baf041c-1e65-4ae0-8e64-ca2a5654a968.png)